-Learn more about a career as a network engineer
+A career as a network engineer

-Computer networks range from small connections — from one office to another — to next-generation technologies like cloud infrastructure, which can serve multiple user bases.
 Large or small, they’re an integral part of everyday operations for many businesses, enabling professionals to talk to and work with each other virtually.
 If you have an interest in working on computer networks and being part of a team that enables company-wide communications, you may want to consider a career as a network engineer.

 Developing conceptual, logical or physical networks, individuals in this role must stay apprised of relevant trends and innovations in information technology.
 They can be responsible for designing and implementing computer and information frameworks, such as local area networks, wide area networks, intranets, extranets and other data communications systems.
 By performing modeling and analysis, these engineers are able to plan for networks to meet the volume and capacity demands of their organizations.